w3c-cg/swag/docs/security_guidelines.md

 4. **Ensure all developers working on the project are using multi-factor authentication to access the source repository.**
    - Multi-factor authentication (MFA) adds an additional layer of security by requiring more than one form of verification, reducing the risk of unauthorized access to your codebase. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software)

-5. **Have a documented security policy including how you want people to notify you of security issues in your application (in a `SECURITY.md` file).**
+5. **Have a documented security policy **
-   - A clear security policy fosters transparency and encourages responsible disclosure of vulnerabilities, allowing you to address issues promptly and maintain user trust. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software)
+   - Document (in a `SECURITY.md` file) your security policy, including how you want people to notify you of security issues.
+A clear security policy fosters transparency and encourages responsible disclosure of vulnerabilities, allowing you to address issues promptly and maintain user trust. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software)

 6. **Perform a threat modeling exercise for your web application.**
    - Threat modeling helps identify potential security threats and vulnerabilities in your application architecture, enabling you to proactively address risks before they can be exploited. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software) [OWASP guide to threat modeling](https://owasp.org/www-community/Threat_Modeling)